YJP1989/React-Learning-Platform/README.md

 Learning platform is a website take full advantage of **Google book API** and **Google Firebase Realtime Database**.
 Users are availiable to
-- Resginter / login to save personal data and retrive their offline or realtime chat messages,
+- Resginter / login to save personal data and retrieve their offline or realtime chat messages,
 - Start a live chat with other users in any discussion group room.
 - Search book,
 - Read book,